 * A$ asset-backed offers seen as high as A$30 bln this year

-* Small mortgage lenders to dent major banks domination of mortgage market
+* Small mortgage lenders to dent major banks domination of

 * Lower home loan rates to help housing market recovery